nuxeo/nuxeo/nuxeo-platform-ear/ftest/funkload/README.txt

 Using a makefile

 * make
-  this is equivalent to "make start rest page stop"
+  this is equivalent to "make start rest page test-nuxeo stop"

 * make start
   Start local monitoring